 *This unit is offered at Undergraduate and Postgraduate level.
 Students may engage with people across both levels when this unit is delivered.

 - Assessments1 x 1,000 word seminar paper - 25%

 1 x 1,000 word written review of selected media (book, podcast, journal article, etc. provided by lecturer) - 25%

 1 x 2,000 word Integration Essay - 50%

 - Learning OutcomesUpon successful completion of this unit, it is expected that students will be able to:

 1. Articulate and interpret their spiritual and developmental journey as a personal history of spiritual formation.

 2. Appraise biblical sources and other Christian texts and traditions to discern and critique current spiritual formation teaching and practice.

 3. Explore and evaluate personal experiences of engagement with classic spiritual disciplines.

-4. Articulate at a foundational level psychosocial and emotional markers necessary for healthy Christian leadership.
+4. Articulate, at a foundational level, psychosocial and emotional markers necessary for spiritual maturity and healthy Christian ministry.